![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 So in the end my biggest trouble ever in the smuggling runs proved not to be the police, but rather other smugglers.

-They worked up a pretty good plan too.
-It was mainly by pure luck it failed.
+They worked up a pretty good plan, too.
+It was mainly by pure luck that it failed.

-The most dangerous part of the smuggling route we usually took was (along a certain stretch anyway) a wicked little road of repeated switchback curves hugging the mountainsides between Tennessee and North Carolina.
+The most dangerous part of this particular smuggling route was a wicked little road of repeating switchback curves hugging the mountainsides between Tennessee and North Carolina.
 It was paved to be sure, but gave you little room for error or maneuvering.
 In most spots to one side would be a steep drop off, and to the other the near vertical wall of the mountain you were currently rounding.

-Did I mention the curves weren't usually banked correctly either?
-For the builders clearly expected folks to only drive them around 10 to 15 mph at most.
+Did I mention the curves also weren't usually banked correctly?
+For the builders clearly expected folks to only drive them at around 10 to 15 mph at most.

 In all the hundreds of times I've likely traveled that road in my life, there was only once I tried a turnaround in such a place.
 And it happened under perhaps the very worst of circumstances.

-The first guy I spotted with a walkie-talkie was leaning on a fence alongside the road where it began its last major climb up the mountain from a band of rolling hills.
+The first sign of trouble I came across was a guy with a walkie-talkie leaning on a fence alongside the road, where the highway began its last major climb up the mountain from a band of rolling hills.

-As was my habit any time I noted an unusual circumstance on the road such as a lone guy standing beside it, I continued to examine him in my 180 degree rear view mirror after I passed him by.
+As was my habit any time I noted anything unusual on the road such as a lone guy standing beside it, I continued to examine him in my 180 degree rear view mirror after I passed him by (the mirror allowed me to do this without being obvious about it).

 I was on my way to meet the truck I was to escort through the mountains and other spots on the lengthy route.

-My employers had other anti-law measures besides me of course.
+My employers had other anti-law measures besides me, of course.
 But this was all I was responsible for.
-Scouting ahead for potential threats, and flushing them out where possible.
+Scouting ahead for potential threats, flushing them out where possible, and/or neutralizing them.

 It helped that few local lawmen could resist a chase-- especially if the car was as aggressive looking as Shadow-- and even more so if the driver pretty much thumbed his nose at them in various ways (which I did quite often, being young and foolish and sometimes way too over-confident).